0xgiovatrc/annoyingCounter/README.md

 ## File Structure

 - `index.html`: The main HTML file providing the game's structure.
-- `style.css`: The CSS file styling the game for an enjoyable visual experience.
+- `styles.css`: The CSS file styling the game for an enjoyable visual experience.
 - `script.js`: The JavaScript file containing the *Annoying Counter*'s challenging logic.

 ## Acknowledgments